History of Qatar: Independence (1971–present)

-On 27 June 1995, deputy emir Sheikh Hamad bin Khalifa deposed his father Khalifa in a bloodless coup.
-An unsuccessful counter-coup was staged in 1996.
-The emir and his father are now reconciled, although some supporters of the counter-coup remain in prison.
-The emir announced his intention for Qatar to move toward democracy and permitted more liberal press and municipal elections as a precursor to expected parliamentary elections.
-A new constitution was approved via public referendum in April 2003 and came into effect in June 2005.
-Economic, social, and democratic reforms occurred in the proceeding years.
+In 1993, Khalifa bin Hamad remained the emir, but his son, Hamad bin Khalifa, the heir apparent and minister of defense, had taken over much of the day-to-day running of the country.
+The two consulted with each other on all matters of importance.
+On 27 June 1995, Hamad bin Khalifa deposed his father in a bloodless coup.
+An unsuccessful counter-coup was staged in 1996, and is believed by Qatari officials to have been supported by the leadership of Qatar's traditional allies, the UAE and Saudi Arabia.
+The Emir announced his intention for Qatar to move toward democracy and permitted more liberal press, establishing media network Al Jazeera in 1996.
+He issued a decree specifying the electoral process of the Central Municipal Council (CMC) in 1998, and in 1999 the first CMC elections were held.
+A new constitution was approved via public referendum in April 2003 and enacted in June 2005.
+Economic, social, and democratic reforms occurred in the following years.
 In 2003, a woman was appointed to the cabinet as minister of education.

-Qatar and Bahrain have had disputes over the ownership of Hawar Islands since the mid-20th century.
+Qatar and Bahrain had disputes over the ownership of Hawar Islands since the mid-20th century.
 In 2001, the International Court of Justice awarded Bahrain sovereignty over Hawar Islands while allotting Qatar sovereignty over smaller disputed islands and the Zubarah region in mainland Qatar.
 During the trial, Qatar provided the court with 82 forged documents to substantiate their claims of sovereignty over the territories in question.
 These claims were withdrawn at a later stage after Bahrain discovered the forgeries.

 In 2003, Qatar served as the US Central Command headquarters and one of the main launching sites of the invasion of Iraq.
 In March 2005, a suicide bombing killed a British teacher at the Doha Players Theatre, shocking the country, which had not previously experienced acts of terrorism.
 The bombing was carried out by Omar Ahmed Abdullah Ali, an Egyptian resident in Qatar who had suspected ties to Al-Qaeda in the Arabian Peninsula.
 In June 2013, Sheikh Hamad Bin Khalifa stepped down as emir and transferred leadership to his son and heir Sheikh Tamim bin Hamad Al Thani.